tristanhuckabee-work/tristanhuckabee-work.github.io/README.md

 # tristanhuckabee.com
-A portfolio website that shows projects I'm working on with links to both the githubs and the demo sites, [Live Link](https://tristanhuckabee-work.github.io/) or click the image above.
+A portfolio website that shows projects I'm working on with links to both the githubs and the demo sites, [Live Link](https://tristanhuckabee-work.github.io/).